PHP Extensions for Wordpress. What Extensions to Enable?

 The last but not least – a special dessert awaits you.
 We’ll show you our own PHP dashboard with the PHP extensions we’ve used and recommend for different PHP versions.

-And just so you know, we’re managing over 50 WordPress sites here at Web Aloha – everything from simple one-pagers to multilingual WooCommerce stores.
-So we’re not just talking the talk – we’re walking the walk actively use this knowledge on our own sites.
+And just so you know, we’ve been providing web design services for 8 years now, so we tried many options.
+Our team also manages over 50 WordPress sites here at Web Aloha – everything from simple one-pagers to multilingual WooCommerce stores.
+So we’re not just talking the talk – we’re walking the walk actively using this knowledge on our own sites.

 Let’s explore the connection between PHP extensions and WordPress – a partnership that keeps your site running smoothly.